-Box 3: Government Misrepresentation and/or Forced Allegiance to Autocracy
+Box 3: Forced Allegiance to Autocracy

 Several organizations epitomize the quandaries faced by international supporters when partnering with CSOs in authoritarian settings.
 Despite striving to maintain a degree of autonomy, many must maintain links to governmental agendas and are obligated to disseminate government-approved narratives when abroad.
-Some have even been surreptitiously exploited by individuals with close ties to the government who have essentially stolen their identity by falsely registering and speaking in their name at OSCE meetings.